MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/about/when_containers.md

 So really, to understand when to use a container, a VM, or another technology, it's important to consider:
 1. Required security/trust boundaries -- Do you trust the machine and its administrator?
-2. Compatability and portability (across different systems) -- Does this need to run on different operating systems?
+2. Compatibility and portability (across different systems) -- Does this need to run on different operating systems?
 Different versions of the operating system?
 3. Density -- are you running many instances?
 If so, do your system resources support that?
 4. Resource management and quality of Service -- do you need to specify resource use?